-But one morning I flipped this little Brook’s Gecko (Hemidactylus brookii).
+But one morning I flipped this little gecko.

 On the second day after the rain, I found this beautiful cat snake under a rock right next to school.
-This is a slight elevation extension, being found about a hundred meters or so higher than any previous record.
+The 2219 meters elevation that the snake was found at is a slight elevation extension for the species, being found nearly a hundred meters higher than any previous record.

 The other time I went to that location, it was a colder time of year and the clouds/fog rarely lifted.
-However, on one brief sunny moment I went searching and found this Collared Black-headed Snake (Sibynophis collaris) taking advantage of the warmth:
+However, on one brief sunny moment I went searching and someone taking advantage of the warmth:

 Oriental Garden Lizard (Calotes versicolor) – at nearly 2000 meters, very high elevation for this species:

-While descending down the jungle path in a rainstorm, I found this Large Mountain Lizard (Japalura major) nearly drowning in the runoff coming down the trail:
+While descending down the jungle path in a rainstorm, I found this Large Mountain Lizard nearly drowning in the runoff coming down the trail:

-These beautiful Kashmiri Rock Agamas (Laudakia tuberculata) would sun out on rocky outcroppings:
+These beautiful Kashmiri Rock Agamas would sun out on rocky outcroppings: